 In 2019 I travelled to Ethiopia to teach business at the University of Addis Ababa.
 Ethiopia is the birthplace of coffee and I brought home beans from the oldest coffee shop in the city.
 This time I did not wait to enjoy them, I had changed my mindset to believe that I was worthy of drinking the good coffee.
 I recognized that the time I was in was special in its own way.
 I made a point of being grateful for the moments I could spend with my loved ones over a cup of Ethiopian coffee.

 Maybe you have a dress that you are saving to wear for a special occasion or silverware that you only use on holidays.
 I challenge you to think about why today is not worth celebrating.
 When you recognize your worth and celebrate the little things you actively practice gratitude.
-When you save things for good you risk letting the special things go to waste while subconsciously telling yourself that the life you are living is not good enough.
+When you only save things for big occasion you risk letting the those things go to waste while subconsciously telling yourself that the life you are living is not good enough.

 So drink the good coffee and see how it changes the way you see the world.